SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/keeping-up-to-date-with-swift-packages.md

   <img src="/images/package-firehose-tweet~light.png" alt="A screenshot of a tweet from the package firehose account.">
 </picture>

-While we’re on the subject of Twitter, I’d love to know what you’d like to see us do with the [@SwiftPackages](https://twitter.com/SwiftPackages) account.
-I’ve set up a [short survey](https://iosdevweekly.typeform.com/to/t7uHYvXv) if you have a couple of minutes.
+While we’re on the subject of Twitter, we’d love to know what you’d like to see us do with the [@SwiftPackages](https://twitter.com/SwiftPackages) account. we’ve set up a [short survey](https://iosdevweekly.typeform.com/to/t7uHYvXv) if you have a couple of minutes.
 We’d love to hear your opinions.

 ### Updates via RSS